 Address: 30 Maiden Castle Road, Dorchester, Dorset, DT1 2ER.

-It’s open 2pm to 9pm, Monday to Saturday at Tolpuddle Annexe 2, Talbot Campus.
+It’s open 2pm to 9pm, Monday to Saturday at Tolpuddle Annexe 2, Talbot Campus at Bournemouth University.

-You don’t need an appointment; just pop in and talk to one of their friendly team.
+Students don’t need an appointment; they can pop in and talk to one of the friendly team.